Free Word Games -

 Method:

 Go through at least 3 rounds.
 Keep the tally of scores public.
-The winner is the person with the most points at the end of the rounds.
+The winner is the person with the most points at the end of all rounds.

-The set-up is exactly the same as previously but now add further requirements.
+The set-up is exactly the same as the foundation version of One Minute Speeches but further requirements are added.

 The speeches must be delivered without undue: hesitation, deviation or repetition.